Rolf Köhler: Collaboration with Dieter Bohlen

-In late 1984, Kohler was contracted as a studio session musician for the Modern Talking project to be part of the falsetto chorus.
+In late 1984, Köhler was contracted as a studio session musician for the Modern Talking project to be part of the falsetto chorus.
 He collaborated with Dieter Bohlen for nearly 16 years.
 During this time, he also composed some heavy metal and hard rock albums without any success.
-After the dissolution of Modern Talking, Kohler joined the Blue System project created by Dieter Bohlen and Luis Rodriguez.
-Blue System had an international success releasing several albums during 1987 to 1997, where Kohler can be heard singing for most tracks in both the refrains and choruses.
-In 2003, Kohler joined Systems in Blue.
+After the dissolution of Modern Talking, Köhler joined the Blue System project created by Dieter Bohlen and Luis Rodriguez.
+Blue System had an international success releasing several albums during 1987 to 1997, where Köhler can be heard singing for most tracks in both the refrains and choruses.
+In 2003, Köhler joined Systems in Blue.

 Systems in Blue

 In 2003, Köhler, together with Michael Scholz, Detlef Wiedeke and producer Thomas Wildrat, formed the europop/synth-pop group Systems in Blue, which evolved from Blue System and Modern Talking.
 Systems in Blue has released four albums as of January 2013.

 In 2008, Systems in Blue released the album Out of the Blue.
 Many critics noted that the musical construction and lyrics of the album were more mature and independent than the group's previous album, Point of No Return.
 Systems in Blue had a small gig in Russia, Germany and Israel.